Recommended WordPress hosts (from a WordPress developer)

 123-Reg

 123-Reg are a domain company who has started to offer web services.
-They charge you for EVERYTHING!
+Clunky web admin.
+Mad firewall blocks to login unless you are based in the UK.
+And they charge you for EVERYTHING!
 Avoid avoid avoid them.

 Dreamhost